EVIDENCE

 - Researchers observe groups without intervention.

-- Examples: Cohort studies, case-control studies.
+- Examples Include Cohort studies and case-control studies.

 - Limitation: Can show correlation but not causation.